codedamn-projects/slack-clone/README.md

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
+Your task is to build out the project as per the provided screenshots.
 You will find both a mobile and a desktop version of the design.

 The designs are in image formats (sketch and figma designs coming soon).